kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 ```

 * git will checkout the latest commit for that branch and that will be the starting point for your branch
-    - this commit is know as the HEAD commit for that branch
+    - This commit is know as the HEAD commit for that branch

 ```
 $ git status
 ```

-* should now tell you that you are on the `new-navbar` branch
+* Should now tell you that you are on the `new-navbar` branch
-* make a change to a file
+* Make a change to a file
-    - add and commit with
+    - Add and commit with

 ```
 $ git commit -a -m 'add navbar'